 This is a beautiful knife.
 It is elegantly designed and glides easily through its cuts.
 This knife is more designed for chefs rather than your average home chef.
 It’s one of the more expensive knives on the list.

-Overall Yoshihiro make a more expensive knife that is of exceptional quality.
-They offer great customer service and by all accounts their knives are amazing.
-They pay attention to detail and it shows in the beauty of this knife.
+Overall, Yoshihiro makes a more expensive knife that is of exceptional quality.
+They offer great customer service, and by all accounts, their knives are amazing.
+They pay attention to detail, and it shows in the beauty of this knife.

 Seto Japanese Sushi Knife (Best Sushi Knife Under $100):

 - Made in Japan